SarthV/SarthV/README.md

 ### Hi there!
-I am Sarth afinal year student at IIT Guwahati 👋
+I am Sarth, a final year student at IIT Guwahati 👋

 - 🌱 Along with working in tech projects, I’m currently also learning a lot about Product Management and Business Strategy